Visiting Banff in May? Here’s All You Need to Know

 This is one of our most asked questions.
 The road to Moraine Lake usually opens around the first week of June and closes the Tuesday after the Canadian Thanksgiving Holiday (the second Monday in October).
 But there are no guarantees with anything in the Rockies – it all depends on the snowfall.

-The road is typically not clear of snow until at least mid-May, and the best time to cycle Moraine Lake Rd is the last week of May.
+The road to Moraine Lake is typically not clear of snow until at least mid-May, meaning the best time to cycle Moraine Lake Rd is the last week of May.
 This is right after the snow is cleared, but before the road opens to vehicles.

 Although she’s never ugly, Moraine Lake likely won’t be as stunning in May as you’ve seen on social media.
 If you visit Moraine in May, expect there to still be lots of snow on the peaks and the lake to still be mainly frozen.
 It won’t be its full blue color yet, but it’s a nice visit as it’s relatively quiet with hardly anyone around besides other bikers.
 It turns into a crazy town come June and stays that way until October.